Targets

 CAT rating of targets

-Germany does not intend to use market mechanisms and will achieve its national target through domestic action alone.
+The new German government intends to use Article 6 to achieve its domestic climate targets.
+However, the use of market mechanisms goes against German and EU law.
+Without amending Germany’s Climate Change Act, the government will need to achieve its national target through domestic action alone.
 We rate its national target against both global domestic pathways and fairness metrics.

 We rate Germany’s 2030 target of 65% below 1990 levels excl.
 LULUCF as “Insufficient” when compared with its fair-share emissions allocation.
 The “Insufficient” rating indicates that Germany’s national target in 2030 needs substantial improvement to be consistent with its fair share of the global mitigation effort to limit warming to 1.5°C.